foxbunlong/html5_css3/README.md

 - `Negation pseudo-classes` (matched none) find elements that is not something.
 Made of `:not`.
 - `Pseudo-elements` represents abstract elements of the document beyond those elements explicitly created by the document language.
 Example: `::first-letter`.

+## Order of cascade
+1. Important user agent declarations
+2. Import author declarations
+3. Normal author declarations
+4. Norma user agent declarations

+- Importance in css is represented by `!important`.
+This should not be overly used.

 ## Sources
 - [MDN](https://developer.mozilla.org/en-US/) and [Can I Use](https://caniuse.com/) - Trusted source for browser support